Foundational Exercises

 Goals

-• You should see that the second element in the list has blue text and a font-size of 36px.
+classselector used for all odd numbered elements in the list. - You should see that the second element in the list has

-• You should see that the third element in the list has a font-size of 24px.
+font-sizeand text color on the second element should be set by using anidattribute. - You should see that the third element in the list has a

-• You should see that the fourth element in the list has a red background, a font-size of 24px, and a font-weight of bold.
+font-sizeon the third element should be set by using aclassattribute. - You should see that the fourth element in the list has a

 Exercise 3: More Styles